gSchool/ada-1-intro-to-ruby/03-language-features/csv-as-a-database.md

 ## Intro: How Do We Access Data?

-We have been learning how to write code that reads and access data.
+We have been learning how to write code that reads and accesses data.
 By "data," we typically meant that we've had a series of (nested) arrays and (nested) hashes in Ruby, and put it inside of our one Ruby (`.rb`) file.

 We should soon see a limitation to this: If we imagine all of the data that's needed to serve thousands or millions of users, do we really need to make millions nested arrays and hashes in our one Ruby file?